cfwen/universal-covering-space/README.md

 * compute homotopy basis (in fact any cut graph that cuts surface into simplied-connected would be acceptable, but currently only homotopy basis supported)
 * slice surface open to obtain base domain
 * embed base domain onto Euclidean plane or Poincare disk
-* generate universal covering space by gluing copoies of base domain under deck transformation
+* generate universal covering space by gluing copies of base domain under deck transformation

 ## Example:
 Below is a genus 2 surface and a homotopy basis on it (red loops)